MicrosoftLearning/PL-100-Microsoft-Power-Platform-App-Maker/Instructions/Labs/lab712pacopilot.md

 ### Exercise 1: Create a flow with Copilot
 Follow these steps to create a flow using Copilot.

-1. Sign in to Power Automate at `https://make.powerautomate.com`
+1. Sign in to Power Automate at `https://make.powerautomate.com` using the credentials provided to you on the **Resources** tab.

 1. At the top right of your screen, change the Environment to **Dev One**.
 This is where you will be working for the entirety of this lab.